-As already mentioned the physical and mechanical properties of natural stone narrow its use as building material.
-Stone has high compressive, however, low tensile strength which is about 10-30 time lower than compressive strength.
-It has therefore to be taken into account that stone should only be loaded with compressive forces because otherwise a failure of the whole construction can't be excluded.
-Already in prehistoric time builders knew about these limitations.
+As already mentioned, the physical and mechanical properties of natural stone narrow its use as building material.
+Stone has high compressive, however, low tensile strength, which is about 10-30 times lower than compressive strength.
+Therefore stone should only be loaded with compressive forces because stones loaded with bending forces can easily crack and cause a failure of the whole construction.
+Already in prehistoric times, builders knew about these limitations.

 Stonehenge is a good example to elucidate the expertise of Stone Age men.
-It has bee found that the stone blocks come from a granite complex in Wales from where glaciers must have transported the blocks into the area of Stonehenge.
-Nevertheless great efforts were necessary to manage the transport over the remaining miles to the building site whereby the transportation method is yet still under debate.
-Anyway, the Stone Age builders must have known about the low bending strength of natural stone because the stone cross-beams bridging the gap between the vertical columns have sufficient thickness to exclude the risk of cracking (see Fig. 1.2).
+It has been found that the stone blocks come from a granite complex in Wales from where glaciers must have transported the blocks into the area of Stonehenge.
+Nevertheless, great efforts were necessary to manage the transport over the remaining miles to the building site, whereby the transportation method is now still under debate.
+In any case, the Stone Age builders must have known about the low bending strength of natural stone because the stone cross-beams bridging the gap between the vertical columns have sufficient thickness to exclude the risk of cracking (see Fig. 1.2).

 Fig. 1.2 View of Stonehenge.
-Thick cross-beams were used to prevent crack formation
+Thick crossbeams were used to prevent crack formation

-The reputedly biggest coherent stone block ever made by men is the beautiful marble relief on the north side of Baohedian in the Emperors Palace in Beijing (Hall of Preservation of Harmony).
+The reputedly biggest coherent stone block ever made by men is the beautiful marble relief on the north side of Baohedian in the Emperor's Palace in Beijing (Hall of Preservation of Harmony).
 The relief made from Fangshan marble has a length of 16.5 m, a width of 2 m and a thickness of 1.7 m.
 The Fangshan area is some 50 km away from Beijing.
-Chinese archives report that transport has been done in winter time on an ice track onto which the stone block could be pulled with relatively little power because it was sliding on a film of thawed water between the stone and the ice track.
+Chinese archives report that transport was done in winter time on an ice track onto which the stone block could be pulled with relatively little power because it was sliding on a film of thawed water between the stone and the ice track.

 The Cheops Pyramid is the biggest accumulation of stone made by men.
-It consists of about 2,300,000 stone blocks each of them weighing about 2.5 tons.
+It consists of about 2,300,000 stone blocks, each of them weighing about 2.5 tons.
 The pyramid has a height of 146 m.
-Assuming an average rough density of the limestone as 2,500 kg/m3, a compressive force of 3.65 MPa results in the centre of the pyramid ground plane.
+Assuming an average rough density of the limestone as 2,500 kg/m3, the compressive force onto the center of the ground plant results 3.65 MPa.
 This pressure is more than 10 times less than the compressive strength of the limestone.
-In spite of the enormous height of the Cheops Pyramid there is no risk that the stone in the undermost layer could break (see Fig. 1.3).
+In spite of the enormous height of the Cheops Pyramid, there is no risk that the stone in the undermost layer could break (see Fig. 1.3).

-A look at the forest of columns in the Karnak Temple in Luxor in Egypt demonstrates that the builders had a precise knowledge about the limitations the natural stone properties pose to the construction of the temple hall.
-As shown in Fig. 1.4 the columns stand extremely narrow to each other because the low bending strength of the sandstone beams connecting the capitals of the columns.
+A look at the forest of columns in the Karnak Temple in Luxor in Egypt demonstrates that the builders had a precise knowledge about the limitations the natural stone properties posed to the construction of the temple hall.
+As shown in Fig. 1.4, the columns stand extremely close to each other because of the low bending strength of the sandstone beams connecting the capitals of the columns.
 As a general rule, the thickness of a freely hanging stone block resting on both ends should be one third of its length.
-In Karnak Temple the distance of the columns amounts around 4-5 m so that the thickness of the cross-beams should be around 1.30-1.50 m which corresponds quite well to the real situation (see Fig. 1.4).
-Fig. 1.3 View of the Cheops Pyramid.
-In spite of the height of 146 m the pressure at the base is much less than the compressive strength of the limestone
+In the Karnak Temple, the distance of the columns amounts to around 4-5 m so that the thickness of the cross-beams should be around 1.30-1.50 m, which corresponds quite well to the real situation (see Fig. 1.4).